kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/where-resolver.md

 ## Steps to try the Where Resolver

-### Pull the kcp source code, build kcp, and start kcp
+### Pull the kcp server source code, build it, and start it

 At this point you should have cloned the KubeStellar repo and `cd`ed into it as directed above.
 {%
-   include-markdown "where-resolver-subs/where-resolver-0-pull-kcp-and-kubestellar-source-and-start-kcp.md"
+   include-markdown "where-resolver-subs/where-resolver-0-pull-and-kubestellar-source-and-start.md"
-   start="<!--where-resolver-0-pull-kcp-and-kubestellar-source-and-start-kcp-start-->"
+   start="<!--where-resolver-0-pull-and-kubestellar-source-and-start-start-->"
-   end="<!--where-resolver-0-pull-kcp-and-kubestellar-source-and-start-kcp-end-->"
+   end="<!--where-resolver-0-pull-and-kubestellar-source-and-start-end-->"
 %}

 ### Build and initialize KubeStellar